Netlabbuilder/Linux_notes/Ubuntu_netplan.md

 - [Github page](https://github.com/canonical/netplan)

 #### Netplan CLI
-- `netplan get` - reads all YAML files from /{etc,lib,run}/netplan/*.yaml and returns a merged view of the current configuration.
+- `netplan get` - reads all YAML files from `/{etc,lib,run}/netplan/*.yaml` and returns a merged view of the current configuration.

-  The below outputs show that there are three `.yaml` files, each has different content.
+  The below outputs show that there are three `.yaml` files (`40-air.yaml`, `50-cloud-init.yaml` and `70-netplan-set.yaml`) in `/etc/netplan/` folder.
+Each file has different content.
 The `netplan get` returns a merged view of all of them:
   ```
   ubuntu@ubuntu:~$ ls -l /etc/netplan/
   total 12